Creative Writing

 It takes effort and care to shape a text into what precisely the writer wishes to cay.
 When revising the essay below I saw that, not only does it contain typos but also its ideas are not arranged as they should be.
 Below is the revised essay of November 2018.
 If you are so inclined you can read the older version for comparison.

-The (early) Fromm essay below is mostly a book report.
+The (early) Fromm essay is mostly a book report.
 It needs work.

 September 12, 2018.
-Below is the book that inspired my essay on Fromm.
+Here is the book that inspired my essay on Fromm.
 Above is the essay as pdf file.
 To read the essay, click on the file name.

 This is a barely-remembered war incident